 - encouraging time with other carers – this might also give you the chance to go out occasionally and leave baby in somebody else’s care.

-As your baby moves closer to 12 months, baby will become increasingly vocal.
+As your baby moves closer to 12 months, he’ll become increasingly vocal.
 When baby begins to make sounds – ‘ba ba ba’, ‘da da da’ – repeat them back.
 Repetition in speech – ‘Are you hungry?’
 ‘You’re hungry aren’t you?’
 ‘Ohhh, I’m hungry’ – teaches babies the meaning of words and leads to the development of speech and language.

-It is never too early to start talking to your baby
+It’s never too early to start talking to your baby

 .
 Hearing lots of words helps your child’s intellectual development later on.